It’s that time of year.

 Tomorrow I will write a portfolio for each child, that includes…

 But this will take me a couple weeks of tomorrow mornings.
-I sort through everything they have written and read, and everything I’ve written in the daily and monthly daytimer.
+I sort through everything they have written and read, and everything I’ve written in my daily and monthly homeschool planner.

-Yup, I know.
-That’s a lot of work.
+Yup, I know: it’s a lot of work.

-I do it for two reasons, the first the most important.
+I do this for two reasons.
+The first is the most important reason.

-1: I see what we’ve been doing in the last year and I congratulate myself for an incredible effort.
+- I see what we’ve been doing in the last year and I congratulate myself for an incredible effort.
 Who else is going to do it?
 Homeschooling is not an occupation that earns external awards, bursaries, scholarships, or renown.
-Built in self-congratulation (and the occasional jaw gaping are all I see for my efforts, oh and interesting, kind kids walking the path they were meant to live, and an internal awareness that I’ve lived a full, meaningful life helping them do that.
+Built in self-congratulation (and the occasional jaw gaping are all I see for my efforts, oh, and interesting, engaged kids walking the path they were meant to live with my own awareness that I’ve lived a full, meaningful life helping them do just that.
 There is THAT).

-2: I’m getting into the practice of writing meaningful portfolios for my high school homeschoolers to plan for their potential post secondary years.
+- I’m getting into the practice of writing useful portfolios for my high school homeschoolers so they can plan for their potential post secondary years.

 If my child defaults to reading the Diary of a Wimpy Kid series, should I trade my prescribed reading list for her interests?
 Ohhh, tricky one.
 I buy those little graphic novels for my daughter’s Christmas amusement, but would not include them on an academic reading list.
 Since she reads and rereads this series, last year I found a Jeff Kinney unit study to incorporate writing stories.

 - Should I trade my prescribed reading list for my child’s?